localstack/localstack.github.io/content/blog/2023-03-21-case-study-knowbe4/index.md

 ## Results

-Within a few weeks, Kevin and his team members, noticed the value LocalStack was bringing to their development and testing processes.
+Within a few weeks, Kevin and his team members noticed the value LocalStack was bringing to their development and testing processes.
+Some highlights and numbers are shared in the sections below.

 ### Creation & invocation of Serverless functions locally reduced by 90%